YousefED/ElasticUI/README.md

 Getting started (demo file)
 ---
-The easiest way to get started is to checkout the [demo file][3].
+The easiest way to get started is to checkout the [demo file][3] (or [jsfiddle][6]).
 This file demonstrates a simple use of facets, search and pagination.
 Just change 4 fields in the source to match your Elasticsearch setup and mapping.

 [Read more about the widgets used in the demo][4].